 ABOUT MALAHAT LNG

-Steelhead LNG is proposing to develop the Malahat LNG Project on the Malahat Nation-owned Bamberton Industrial Lands, approximately seven kilometres south of Mill Bay on Vancouver Island.
-The proposed Malahat LNG project is currently in the preliminary engineering and conceptual design stage.
+Steelhead LNG is exploring the opportunity to build a natural gas liquefaction and export facility on the Malahat Nation-owned Bamberton Industrial Lands, approximately seven kilometres south of Mill Bay on Vancouver Island.

 The National Energy Board (NEB) granted Steelhead LNG a license to export liquefied natural gas for 25 years.
 NEB export licenses are granted based purely on supply and demand of natural gas in Canada to ensure there are adequate reserves of natural gas to meet domestic needs for many years to come.

 Facilities needed for this process would include both at-shore and land-based components.
-The At-Shore liquefied natural gas (ASLNG) production facilities would be moored to jetties along the shoreline, and supported by minor land-based infrastructure.
-The proposed Malahat LNG Project is currently in the preliminary engineering and design stage.
-At this preliminary stage, it is proposed at full-build out, there will be one LNG carrier loading at the facility every three to five days.
+The At-Shore LNG (ASLNG) production facilities would be moored to jetties along the shoreline, and supported by minor land-based infrastructure.
+At this preliminary stage, it is expected that, at full-build out, there will be one marine carrier loading at the facility every three to five days.

 NATURAL GAS SUPPLY

-The natural gas supply for the proposed Malahat LNG Project would be sourced from northeastern British Columbia and northwestern Alberta, supporting significant employment and other economic opportunities in those regions.
+The natural gas supply for the proposed facility would be sourced from northeastern British Columbia and northwestern Alberta, supporting significant employment and other economic opportunities in those regions.
 It’s the same clean-burning natural gas used every day in Canadian homes for heating and cooking.

 ISLAND GAS CONNECTOR PROJECT

-Steelhead LNG is working with Williams (Northwest Pipeline LLC) to determine the feasibility of building and operating a natural gas pipeline that would bring the natural gas to the proposed Malahat LNG facility.
-The estimated 129-kilometre pipeline system would begin in the United States and end in Canada at the site of the proposed Malahat LNG Project.
+Steelhead LNG is working with Williams (Northwest Pipeline LLC) to determine the feasibility of building and operating a natural gas pipeline that would bring the natural gas to the proposed facility.
+The estimated 129-kilometre pipeline system would begin in the United States and end in Canada.
 For more information on the proposed Island Gas Connector Project, please click here.

-LNG shipping is strongly regulated and has one of the best safety records in marine transportation.
-LNG carriers are subject to extensive design criteria that ensure the safe transport of LNG, including sophisticated safety and containment systems.
+Natual gas shipping is strongly regulated and has one of the best safety records in marine transportation.
+Marine carriers are subject to extensive design criteria that ensure the safe transport of natural gas, including sophisticated safety and containment systems.

 Steelhead LNG and the Malahat Nation are working together to explore the opportunity to develop the proposed Malahat LNG Project.